n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-Egerion/README.md

 Project consist of two sections, first section is back-end of the project, which based on Spring Framework.
 Postgres SQL is getting used as database and Hibernate Framework handles the interaction.

-Backend part of the project is ready to deploy and current configured to running at  <span style="color:red">localhost:8081</span>.
+Backend part of the project is ready to deploy and currently configured to running at  <span style="color:red">localhost:8081</span>.

 ---